Tours

 Possible trip scenarios:

-Chinese Camp Mill, Ultra Power (3-3.5 hours)—Wood Products & Uses of Wood for Energy
+- Chinese Camp Mill, Jamestown Energy (3-3.5 hours)—Wood Products & Uses of Wood for Energy

-Chinese Camp Mill, Ultra Power, Tulloch Dam (4-5 hours)—Wood Products & Alternative Energy
+- Chinese Camp Mill, Jamestown Energy, Tulloch Dam (4-5 hours)—Wood Products & Alternative Energy

-Blue Mt.
-Minerals, Columbia State Park (3 hours)—Mining, Now and Then
+- Columbia State Park —Mining, Now and Then

-Blue Mt.
-Minerals, Chinese Camp Mill, Ultra Power, Tulloch Dam (5-6 hours)—Tuolumne County Natural Resource Overview
+- Chinese Camp Mill, Jamestown Energy, Tulloch Dam (4-6 hours)—Tuolumne County Natural Resource Overview

 TuCARE tours are free of charge!